steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 cd aws-sdk-java-v2
 ```

-This will add a new directory `~/External/aws-sdk-java-v2` with the repository
+This will add a new directory `~/External/aws-sdk-java-v2` with the repository.
 If you have already got this directory or an equivalent, update it.

 Look in the [tag list](https://github.com/aws/aws-sdk-java-v2/tags) for the tag of the release and check this out.